China's ambitious plans for Space Exploration

 A recent event that received worldwide publicity was the landing of Chang'e 3 嫦娥三号 on the moon on 14th December 2013.
 It launched a rover called ‘Jade Rabbit’ 月兔 Yùtù that trundled around for a day or so before suffering an electrical failure.
 The rover is named after the legend that a rabbit lives on the moon.

 In October 2014 an unmanned satellite ‘Xiaofei ➚’ orbited the moon and came back safely to Earth.
 This was a test of Chang'e 5 ahead of a manned mission to repeat the same journey.
-Chang'e 5 ➚ is due to make an unmanned moon landing and bring back soil samples to Earth by 2017.
+Chang'e 5 ➚ is due to make an unmanned moon landing and bring back soil samples to Earth in 2019.

-Although there is no officially announced project or dates it has been rumored that China will seek to land people on the moon in the next five years, with maybe the establishment of a permanent settlement by 2024.
+Although there is no officially announced project or dates it has been rumored that China will seek to land people on the moon in the next five years, with maybe the establishment of a permanent settlement.

 So far Chinese exploration of Mars is at an early stage although a Mars rover was been designed and demonstrated at Shenzhen in 2014.
 Further plans are expected to be revealed after the manned lunar project has been completed.